computational-musicology/computational-musicology.github.io/journal-club.md

 ---
 ## Join the meetings

 The Journal Clubs are monthly online meetings in which we discuss a recent paper relevant to the field of Computational Musicology.
 The meetings are supposed to not last longer than 2 hours.

 You can join our monthly journal clubs here: [https://epfl.zoom.us/j/300517233](https://epfl.zoom.us/j/300517233).

-The next meeting date is **Thursday, February 13th, 2020, 3pm GMT, 4pm CEST**.
+The next meeting date is **Tuesday, March 10th, 2020, 4pm Berlin time**.

 The paper to be discussed is shown at the top of the list below.
 If you want to participate in further discussions on Computational Musicology, feel free to join our [Google Group](https://groups.google.com/forum/#!forum/computational-musicology).

 ## Readings